TheCarsonWest/TheCarsonWest.github.io/test/content/Forces and Free-Body Diagrams.md

 *   **Contact Forces:** These occur when objects physically touch each other (e.g., friction, normal force, tension, applied force).
 *   **Non-Contact (Field) Forces:** These forces act over a distance without physical contact (e.g., gravitational force, electrostatic force, magnetic force).

-For a deeper understanding of vector properties, refer to [[Scalars and Vectors in One Dimension]] and [[Vectors and Motion in Two Dimensions]].
+For a deeper understanding of vector properties, refer to Scalars and Vectors in One Dimension and Vectors and Motion in Two Dimensions.

 ## Types of Forces